dariok/wdbplus/README.md

 ### manual installation
 1. clone this repo
 1. put folder `edoc` anywhere you want in your eXist; the default would be `/db/apps/edoc`
+1. import the configuration files into `/db/system/config/db/apps/edoc` or the config folder corresponding to the collection you chose
 1. Set execute rights on .xql files
-1. add project's XML/XSLT etc. files into a subcollection of `/db/apps/edoc/data`
 1. create a file `wdbmeta.xml` in that directory:

     <projectMD xmlns="https://github.com/dariok/wdbplus/wdbmeta" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="https://github.com/dariok/wdbplus/wdbmeta https://raw.githubusercontent.com/dariok/wdbmeta/master/wdbmeta.xsd"